 In comparison to Waterfall, Agile (especially SCRUM) is a revolutionary approach to software development.
 SCRUM is the most popular Agile framework, so most people mean SCRUM when thinks about Agile.

 To explain, how testing differs between the aforementioned means of software development, we need a short description of them.
-This is a big change for software developers, but even bigger change for software testers.
+This is a big change for software developers, but an even bigger change for software testers.

 The waterfall is based on a carefully planned project management approach.
 Each phase is designed and planned at the beginning of the project, and people just follow the plan.

 The team follows the instruction of a Project Manager who is superior to team members.
 The Project Manager follows the check–act pattern (monitors the progress and implements corrective actions if needed).
 Optimizations are introduced while auditing the project or when quality management indicates that there is an issue to solve.

 SCRUM is different.
 It lets you achieve your business goals quicker and more seamlessly thanks to a more flexible nature.
 In SCRUM, the emphasis is put on the empirical and adaptive approach instead of long and complicated planning.
 Teams work in short cycles called sprints.
-Team members plan each iteration by choosing the items refined by Product Owner from Product Backlog and create a dedicated backlog for each iteration (Sprint Backlog).
+Team members plan each iteration by choosing the items defined by the Product Owner from the Product Backlog and create a dedicated backlog for each iteration (Sprint Backlog).
 During the iteration, the development team works on the features.
-The feature is considered done when it fulfils the Definition of Done criteria.
-Flexibility and the ability to adjust to changing situation are the priorities here.
+The feature is considered done when it fulfills the Definition of Done criteria.
+Flexibility and the ability to adjust to changing situations are the priorities here.